mmdm95/sim-benchmark/README.md

 require_once 'path_to_library/autoloader.php';
 ```

-and your good to go.
+and you are good to go.

 ## How to use
 ```php